Tilia americana: Wood

 The wood is pale brown, sometimes nearly white or faintly tinged with red; light, soft with fine close grain; clear of knots but does not split easily.
 It is low in strength and has a poor steam-bending classification.
 It can take stains and polish without difficulty and it planes, glues, screws and nails well.
-It is sold generally under the name basswood, but is sometimes confounded with tulip-wood and then called white-wood, and is largely used in the manufacture of wooden-ware, wagon boxes and furniture.
+It is sold generally under the name basswood.
 It has a density of 0.4525 (relative to water).
 The wood is considered odorless.
-This makes it valuable in the manufacture of wooden-ware, cheap furniture, and bodies of carriages; it is also especially adapted for wood-carving.
+This makes it valuable in the manufacture of wooden utensils and furniture.
+It is also used for woodcarving.
 The inner bark is very tough and fibrous, used in the past for making ropes.

-Basswood is a tonewood commonly used in the manufacture of electric guitars.
-It is light, strong and resonant.
-It is usually used for guitars that will be painted an opaque color, because its lack of notable grain, making it an unattractive candidate for transparent finish.
+Basswood is a tonewood commonly used in the manufacture of solid-body electric guitars.
+It is relatively lightweight and easy to work and sand.
+It accepts paint and finishes very well.
+It is usually used for guitars that will be painted an opaque color as its lack of notable grain makes it an unattractive candidate for transparent finish.
 It exhibits a very balanced, even tone with a good low/mid-midrange projection making it suitable for a wide variety of musical applications.
 It is often paired with maple laminates to balance the midrange with more treble (inherent to maple) to make a very well rounded sounding instrument.
-Basswood's relatively lightweight, easy to work and sand, accepts glue, stain, paint and finish very well and is inexpensive.
-All this has made it a favourite of large factories mass producing instruments.
+It is also relatively inexpensive, which has made it a favorite of large factories mass-producing instruments.

 It has proven especially popular in instruments made for musicians who play heavy metal.
 This could be because its tonality helps level out the thin, tinny sound associated with knife edged tremolo contacts that many modern rock and metal players use as bridges on their guitars.

+Recently, basswood was used in the development of "Nxylon", a super-black material discovered by University of British Columbia researchers.
+As the primary wood used to create Nxylon, basswood's natural properties contribute to the material's lightweight, stiff structure that can be easily cut into intricate shapes.
+The use of basswood in Nxylon demonstrates how a common, sustainable resource can be transformed into a high-tech material with applications in fine jewelry, solar cells, and precision optical devices.